 Affordable headphones for bass from a well-known brand.

 Sony's MDRXB950AP/H are budget-friendly bass headphones that are comfortable with an in-line microphone and remote control for use with smartphones.
+While the price is low, the sound quality and bass performance that you'll get with these headphones is the best in its class.

 This product guide has been created to help you discover the best headphones for bass at the most common the $75-$200 price-point.
 All of our recommendations are based on our in-depth knowledge of the industry and expertise in the world of consumer electronics.